spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 {% endinfo_block %}

-### Implementation via PHP implementation
+### Implementation via a PHP class

 In case when a task is more than just a call to an existing tool, you can implement the task as a PHP class and register the task using the Symfony service tagging feature.
 This requires you to make the task a part of the Symfony bundle.
 To achieve this, follow these steps:

-1. Create the Symfony bundle.
+1. Create s Symfony bundle.<br>
 Refer to the [official Symfony documentation](https://symfony.com/doc/current/bundles.html) for details on how to do that.

 {% info_block infoBox "Info" %}

-The bundle has to use the [Spryker SDK Contracts](https://github.com/spryker-sdk/sdk-contracts) via composer.
+The bundle has to use the [Spryker SDK Contracts](https://github.com/spryker-sdk/sdk-contracts) via Composer.

 {% endinfo_block %}